-Florida's restaurant industry is booming.
-In 2022, the state boasted 1,032,400 jobs in restaurants and foodservice-and more jobs are being added every day.1 Florida's restaurant employment increased by 21.3% between 2021 and 2023, making it a leading state for restaurant growth (only surpassed by Hawaii and the District of Columbia).2 This level of growth, while exciting, brings its own problems.
+Texas' restaurant industry is booming.
+The Texas foodservice industry surpassed \$100 billion in sales for the first time ever in 2023.
+Moreover, it became the largest private sector employer in the state with over 1.2 million Texans working in restaurants.
+Best of all, nearly 8 in 10 restaurants predict their sales will increase or hold steady in 2024.
+This level of growth, while exciting, brings its own problems.
 Running a small- to medium-sized restaurant business comes with countless daily challenges that can be overwhelming for operators.
 One significant struggle is managing the complexities of HR and payroll administration in an industry known for its high turnover rates.

 Recruiting, hiring, and training new staff is already a perpetual challenge, and keeping up with employee paperwork, payroll processing, compliance, and benefits administration adds an extra layer of complexity and can add significant overhead costs.
 Offering competitive benefits to attract and retain top talent is essential, but it can be challenging for smaller businesses to negotiate cost-effective health insurance and other employee benefits.
-1United States Bureau of Labor Statistics, Job Openings and Labor Turnover Survey 2023